ncl-icb-analytics/snowflake-ontoserver-api/README.md

 ### Function Architecture

-The functions are organized in a clean layered architecture:
+The functions are organised in a clean layered architecture:

 ```
 API_REQUEST (Python - OAuth, HTTP, ECL encoding)